How to Fill in the PMP® Application

 The complete guide to how to fill in the PMP® application has covered everything you need to know about submitting your PMP application to PMI.
 You are now armed with all the information required to successfully complete your online PMP application form and – hopefully – receive your eligibility link to book your exam.

 Here’s a summary of the steps for applying for your PMP credential.

 - Complete your education details

-- Complete your project experience hours
+- Complete your project experience details

-- Complete your project management education hours
+- Complete your exam details

 - Double-check your form before you submit it (save it and submit it within 90 days if you can’t complete it all in one sitting)